 Use the following parameters to configure valid and invalid payment reason and payee type combinations:

 NOTE: Vendor Types are hard coded.
-Parameters VALID/INVALID_PAYEE_TYPES_BY_PAYMENT_REASON control which of the existing vendor types can be used with specific payment reasons.
+The above parameters control which of the existing vendor types can be used with specific payment reasons.
 New values will require coding.

 - E - Employee